Safer Internet Day: Spy software father warns parents

 The government's online child protection watchdog CEOP urges parents to get involved with any activities their children take part in on the internet.

-It advises people to consider using parental controls on all the internet-connecting devices that children have access to and to "set boundaries in the online world, just as you would in the real world".'Freaked out'
+It advises people to consider using parental controls on all the internet-connecting devices that children have access to and to "set boundaries in the online world, just as you would in the real world".

 The father said his daughter had been originally angered by his actions, but now was grateful he had intervened.